imBrittle/PeculiumRPG/README.md

 # PeculiumRPG
-A Roguelike RPG designed without visuals in Python.
+A fantasy RPG designed in Python.

+## Information
+- View the [Roadmap](https://trello.com/b/L9ZWfPoj) for information on new updates